Looking for a peaceful place to sit and enjoy a beautiful view in Seattle?

 We did the work for you and found the top eight spots in Seattle where you can get incredible photos for your Instagram and impress your out-of-town visitors.
 Best of all, each of these scenic viewpoints are located within charming Seattle city parks.
-Not only are they easy to get to from anywhere in Seattle, but these parks are also peaceful respites for hanging out, playing, and having picnics.
+Not only are they easy to get to from anywhere in Seattle, but these parks are peaceful respites for hanging out, playing, and having picnics.

-1. Kerry Park
+1. Kerry Park, Queen Anne

 We recommend: first stopping at Molly Moon’s Handmade Ice Cream; it’s close enough that you’ll still be enjoying your ice cream by the time you reach the park.
 Afterwards, be sure to stroll around Queen Anne and enjoy the beautiful, historical houses.